 Located opposite Al Seif Palace and the Stock Exchange the Grand Mosque is the largest mosque in Kuwait, covering an area of 45,000 square metres.
 The prayer hall is 72 metres wide and the mosque can accommodate up to 10,000 men in the main prayer hall, and up to 950 women in the separate hall for women.
 Construction for the Grand Mosque started in 1979, and it was completed in 1986.
 Every day during the week at 9am and 6pm, visitors are welcome to book a Grand Mosque tour.
 Many impressive facts are revealed about the building and the guides are happy to answer questions about Islam.
 Visitors should wear long loose fitting clothing or can borrow an abaya and head scarf.

-Enjoy a leisurely stroll in Al-Shaheed park, the largest park in Kuwait located in the heart of the city.
+A short distance from Jumeirah Messilah Beach Resort and Spa lies the Al-Shaheed park, the largest park in Kuwait located in the heart of the city.
 Featuring beautiful landscaping amidst cutting edge architecture, the park is a great platform for showcasing local, international, and regional arts, history, and music.
 Visitors can learn about Kuwait’s past at the Thekra museum and admire the native flora and fauna at the Habitat Museum.
 More enjoyment can be had from the exciting community events and recreational activities which embrace the cultural, educational, and artistic life in Kuwait.

 Kuwait National Museum